18F/content-guide/_pages/content-types/trademarks-and-brands.md

 ---
 title: Trademarks and brands
 ---
 Avoid using a trademark unless you’re referring to a specific product.

 This can be tricky when a trademarked name, like Kleenex, has become synonymous with an entire family of products.
-It’s preferable to use a generic word — for example, *tissue* — instead of a brand name.
+Try to use a generic word — like *tissue* — instead of a brand name.

 ## Common trademarked words (with alternative terms)